Sponsored by the Council on Hypertension

 A candidate may be nominated an unlimited number of times by different individuals in the same year.
 The Awards Committee will assess the candidates' backgrounds, accomplishments and overall contributions to the field of hypertension.

-The award will be presented at the High Blood Pressure 2013 Scientific Sessions in September, where the honoree will be asked to present a 30-minute lecture on a topic of her choice.
+The award will be presented at the Hypertension Scientific Sessions in September, where the honoree will be asked to present a 30-minute lecture on a topic of her choice.
 The honoree will also receive the following:

 - Round-trip coach airfare and hotel accommodations at the conference